BECOME A CERTIFIED MEDICAL HARM COMMUNICATOR

 — one conversation at a time.

-Drawing on years of experience with harmed patients, families, and healthcare professionals—and grounded in extensive published research—this curriculum provides essential training for health care profressionals.
+Drawing on years of experience with harmed patients, families, and healthcare professionals—and grounded in extensive published research—this curriculum provides essential training for health care professionals.
 The Certified Medical Harm Communicator training equips nurses, physicians, risk managers, and support staff with the skills to:

 Communicate Clearly and Effectively